History of DisplayI started my Christmas display in 2006 after a successful test run for Halloween.

 Right before Christmas in 2005, I saw a video on the internet that showed a house with lights synchronized to

 music.
 I later found out the display was located in Mason, OH.
-Since I work in Mason, I took a trip at lunch
+Since I worked in Mason back then, I took a trip at lunch

 to find his house to understand more about it.
 At the time, the owner was outside working on his display